Though he's the face of the organization, there's so much more to the Medellín Cartel than just Pablo Escobar.

 The torment that the Medellin Cartel put the city through pushed it to become bigger, better and faster than before.
 Though crime still exists, the residents of the city claim it is stronger than ever before.

-Next, check out these facts about Pablo Escobar.
+After learning about the Medellín Cartel, check out these facts about Pablo Escobar.
 Then, take a look at the Instagram photos of some of the most famous cartel members.